Allied Land Command: History

-NATO has had a headquarters at Izmir for decades.
+NATO has had a headquarters at İzmir for decades.
 Initially, the body there was Allied Land Forces South-Eastern Europe (LANDSOUTHEAST), responsible to Allied Forces Southern Europe at Naples.
-Under this command, with its headquarters in Izmir assisted by the subordinate Thessaloniki Advanced Command Post, were to be most of the Greek and Turkish armies in case of war.
+Under this command, with its headquarters in İzmir assisted by the subordinate Thessaloniki Advanced Command Post, were to be most of the Greek and Turkish armies in case of war.
 LANDSOUTHEAST was commanded by a United States Army lieutenant general: